jeraldarul123/mytodoapp-django-docker/README.md

 Docker Hub - jeraldarul/mytodoapp

 🔧 Dockerfile
-Here's the Dockerfile used to containerize the application:
+The Dockerfile used to containerize the application:

 Dockerfile
 Copy